Georg Pencz, Germany * 1528-1529; collection of the Victoria and Albert Museum

 Shani-yuti-Budha = usually a financially or commercially productive pairing.
 The question is whether the product is gained by honest means or not.
 If Shani's materialism dominates, or if Budha's discriminatory faculties are weak, the native may take an easy profit from ill gotten gains.

-generally Professor Shani provides helpful dose of sober realism for all nativities except Simha lagna.
-Presuming that Professor Budha's mentality is healthy and Shani rules beneficial bhava, the combination occurring natally or during Shani's 2.3 year transit to Budha may be favorable for solid, careful, and crafty development of a structured logical enterprise.
+generally Professor Shani provides helpful dose of sober realism for all nativities except Simha indriya-lagna.
+Presuming that Professor Budha's mentality is healthy and Shani activates beneficial bhava, the combination occurring natally or during Shani's 2.3 year transit to Budha may be favorable for solid, careful, and crafty development of a structured logical enterprise.

 Professor Shani's heaviest karma is ignorance, and Budha's most pronounced debility is superficiality.
 Shani's greatest asset is social justice whereas Budha's greatest skill is logical argumentation, explanation, and description.